 Twitter promotes its philanthropic efforts while allowing prostitution and sex trafficking posts

 There may be 10 million Twitter accounts that include sexually explicit content, according to media reports.
-Twitter is used to advertise sex trafficking victims and prostituted persons through webcamming or pornographic images.
+Twitter is used for advertising sex trafficking victims and prostituted persons through webcamming or pornographic images.

 Twitter touts its commitment to “make the world a better place by harnessing the positive power of Twitter.”
 It is proud of its philanthropic efforts in San Francisco, which is home base for the company.
 The social networking giant also touts its work with non-profits around the world “to help them with best practices to develop a more effective and engaging presence on Twitter.”